AkashD19/Gesture-Recognizer-with-CNN/README.md

-Implementing Convolutional Neural Networks to recognize hand gestures.
+Implementing Convolutional Neural Networks to recognize hand gestures:

 1. Run the test5.py to recognise the hand and set a histogram.
 Every time a new hand is to be recognised it is better to create individual hand histograms.
 2. Run testagain.py to capture different hand gestures and create the training dataset.